jlschrag/Confidant/README.md

 # Setup
 1. Clone this repo
-2. Run `uv lock && uv sync` from the root directory
+2. Run `uv sync && uv run pre-commit install` from the root directory
 3. Create a `config.yaml` in the root directory with the following structure (omit any sections not needed):

 _Note: If `filters` are set for the `text-outputs` in the `config.yaml`, the transcriber will check the first twelve words of a recording for filter keywords and route the resulting transcription files accordingly._